quantiacs/documentation/en/source/data/intro.md

 ## Working with Data

-Quantiacs provides a Python library called `qnt.data` that simplifies the process of loading and working with financial data.
-You can load various types of data using the following functions:
+Quantiacs provides a Python library called `qnt.data` for loading and working with financial data.
+You can load different types of data using the following functions:

 ```python
 import qnt.data as qndata